maxplanck-ie/snakepipes/README.rst

 Afterward, simply run the following:

-    conda create -n snakePipes -c mpi-ie -c bioconda -c conda-forge snakePipes
+``conda create -n snakePipes -c mpi-ie -c bioconda -c conda-forge snakePipes``

 This will create a new conda environment called "snakePipes" into which snakePipes is installed.
 You will then need to create the conda environments needed by the various workflows.
-To facilitate this we provide the `snakePipes` command:
+To facilitate this we provide the `snakePipes` commands:

-1. `source activate snakePipes` to activate the appropriate conda environment.
+* ``source activate snakePipes`` to activate the appropriate conda environment.
-2. `snakePipes createEnvs` to create the various environments and register GATK.
+* ``snakePipes createEnvs`` to create the various environments and register GATK.

+Indicies and annotations needed to run the workflows could be created by a simple command :

+``createIndicies --genomeURL <path/url to your genome fasta> --gtfURL <path/url to genes.gtf> -o <output_dir> <name>``

+where `name` refers to the name/id of your genome (specify as you wish).

 A few additional steps you can then take: